 Building on students’ linguistic and cultural assets for academic success

-The 17th Annual Language Series will be held November 18th and 19th, 2016 and feature a keynote presentation by Ofelia García.
+The 17th Annual Language Series was held on November 18th and 19th, 2016 and featured a keynote presentation by Ofelia García.

 - How can we create classroom and school environments that celebrate students’ linguistic and cultural assets?

 - How can we honor and utilize the linguistic resources that students bring to school to negotiate and acquire academic content?

 - How can we provide multiple points of access to the curriculum through rigorous cognitive engagement?